 - Dual Tower Regenerative Desiccant Air Dryers

-Each of these air drying methods is unique, with its own benefits and disadvantages.
-In this article, we will explain each of the common air drying methods in more detail.
+Each of these drying methods is unique, with its own benefits and disadvantages.
+This article will explain each standard air drying method in more detail.

-Aftercoolers use this principle to balance the temperature of compressed air with atmospheric air, and some drying also occurs within the process.
+Aftercoolers use this principle to balance the temperature of compressed air with atmospheric air, and some moisture separation also occurs within the process.

 An aftercooler is a heat exchanger used to cool compressed air and minimize moisture within the system.
-Reduced compressed air temperatures cause water and oil droplets to precipitate out of the air, and these liquid contaminants are typically collected and drained off with a moisture separation device and drain trap (either mechanical or timed).
+Reduced compressed air temperatures cause water droplets to precipitate out of the air.
+These liquid contaminants are typically collected and drained off with a moisture separation device and drain trap (mechanical or timed).

 Aftercoolers are a popular choice for mobile air compressors and can also be used in stationary applications.
 The aftercooler should be located as close as possible to the compressor outlet.

 Some air-cooled aftercoolers use electrically powered 12V or 24V fans to push air through the system.
-The tubes have fins, or metal plates, between them to increase their surface area and dissipate the heat more effectively.
+The tubes have fins or metal plates in between them to increase their surface area and dissipate the heat more effectively.

-Water-cooled aftercoolers do the exact same thing as air-cooled aftercoolers, only with more control of the discharge air temperatures.
-The primary difference between air-cooled and water-cooled aftercoolers is that water-cooled aftercoolers use a flow of liquid coolant in a shell and tube or a plate-fin design heat exchanger to absorb the heat of compression from the compressed air volume.
+Water-cooled aftercoolers do the same thing as air-cooled aftercoolers, only with more control of the discharge air temperatures.
+The primary difference is that water-cooled aftercoolers use a liquid coolant that flows through a shell and tube or a plate-fin design heat exchanger to absorb the heat of compression from the compressed air volume.